 where $s_{i}^{(1)},s_{i}^{(2)},s_{i}^{(d)}$ are the spins on layers 1, 2, and the decorating spins respectively, and $B$ is and effective field that includes any field experienced by spin $s_i^{(1)}$ due to a magnetisation on $s_i^{(2)}$.
 By restricting the summation to only those states with $s_i^{(1)} = s^{(1)}_{j},\ s_i^{(2)} = s^{(2)}_{j}$ (i.e. all $s^{(1)}_i$ are the same, and similarly for $s_i^{(2)}$), we obtain the partition function as

 The $N$-dependence has been left explicit so that we may highlight that for this approximation.
 For the 2D model in the main text, we take $N = \xi^2$, with $\xi$ given in \cref{sq_latt_xi}.
-The, the free energy is then obtained in the usual way, $F_{\mathrm{dec.}}~=~-~T~\log(Z_\mathrm{cec.})$, which can be used to give \Cref{s_dec_eqs} in the main text.
+Then, the free energy is then obtained in the usual way, $F_{\mathrm{dec.}}~=~-~T~\log(Z_\mathrm{dec.})$, whereupon differentiation, can be used to give \Cref{s_dec_eqs} in the main text.
 As mentioned previously, the field $B$ accounts for the effects of a magnetisation on one of the spins $s_i^{(1,2)}$ on the other $s_i^{(2,1)}$.
 Thus it is natural to express this field in terms of a magnetisation.
-We can obtain such an expression by first expanding for small $J_\perp$, and then finding the magnetisation within this ``correlated cluster model".
+We can obtain such an expression by first expanding for small $J_\perp$, and then finding the magnetisation within this ``Correlated Cluster Approximation".
 Then, for $J_\perp =0$, we invert the magnetisation, and find an expression for the field

 where $m_0$ is the magnetisation when $J_\perp =0$.
 For the bilayer model considered in the main text, this is the magnetisation of the square lattice Ising model, as given in \Cref{sq_latt_mag}.
-This result also gives the correct expansion of the free energy as in \Cref{free_energy_exp}.
+This result also gives the linear term in the expansion of the free energy as in \Cref{free_energy_exp}, which gives rise to the jump in the entropy across the first order transition.
 Thus we can be confident that any corrections for small $J_\perp$ are unimportant to the physics.

 We demonstrate the efficacy of this approximation through a comparison to the one-dimensional ``Toblerone model", for which there is an exact solution to compare to.
 This comparison of the entropy and the specific heat is shown in \Cref{fig:ICM_thermo}.
 We see that this approximation not only captures the essential physics (the pseudo-transition), but is quite well behaved.
 We can be confident with our use of this approximation for the two-dimensional decorated bilayer.